-The maximum number of transfer credits in business from accredited colleges and universities which can be applied toward majors in the Business and Management programs is 24 (8 courses).
-The maximum number of transfer credits applied to a minor in Business and Management is 9 (3 courses).
-All transfer students who major in the College of Business and Management must take a minimum of ten Business and Management courses at Northeastern.
+Northeastern Illinois University will generally accept courses transferred from other accredited colleges and universities.
+The maximum number of transfer credits that can be applied toward a College of Business and Management major program is 24 (8 courses), and the maximum number of transfer credits that can be applied to a College of Business and Management minor is 9 (3 courses).
+All transfer students who major in the College of Business and Management courses at Northeastern.